laytonba/LaytonEHP22/README.md

 R code and ddPCR data used in Layton et al., Environmental Health Perspectives (2022).  https://ehp.niehs.nih.gov/doi/10.1289/EHP10289

-Hello!
-This repository is currently under construction.
-I am in the process of compiling and editing the required files (fixing dependencies, etc).
-Please check back soon, or contact me at LaytonB@CleanWaterServices.org if you urgently need access to our data.
-Thank you for your patience!
+Download and run the script ddPCR_dataPrep_EHP.R to popluate your Rstudio workspace with the ddPCR data that were used in this publication, including our QC flags and aggregated summary tables.

+I also have code for creating the micro-sewershed map figures in R, but need to confirm with all parties that those shape files are OK to share publicly in order for that code to run and re-create our figures.
+Please contact me at LaytonB@CleanWaterServices.org if you have any questions.
+Thank you!